-The draft pre-k only charter contract (see Exhibit 1) is aligned to, but not identical to, the most current version of charter contract 4.0 and its performance frameworks.
-This is the Commission's first attempt at a PreK only charter contract.
+The draft pre-k-only charter contract is aligned to, but not identical to, the most current version of charter contract 4.0 and its performance frameworks.
+This is the Commission's first pre-k-only charter contract.

-This draft version of the PreK only charter contract is presented for Commissioner input.
-The Financial and Organization frameworks are the same as in contract 4.0 except for a few minor clarifications in the financial framework that bring the contract into alignment with HRS 302D-39.
-The Academic framework is aligned to the PreK addendum that is in place with SPCSC's 18 operating PreK classrooms.
-See Exhibit 2 for draft Performance Frameworks.
+The Financial and Organization Performance Frameworks are the same as in charter contract 4.0 except for a few minor clarifications in the Financial Performance Framework that bring the contract into alignment with HRS 302D-39.
+The Academic Performance Framework is aligned to the pre-k addendum that is in place with Commission's 18 operating pre-k classrooms.

-V. DECISION MAKING STATEMENT/ITEM FOR CONSIDERATION
+V. DECISION MAKING STATEMENT